Tools/Converters

 TOON was created by Johann Schopplich on October 26, 2025, and announced on X (formerly Twitter) .
 The library is open-source and available on GitHub .

 "Token-Oriented Object Notation is a compact, human-readable format designed for passing structured data to Large Language Models with significantly reduced token usage.
 It's intended for LLM input, not output.
-TOON's sweet spot is uniform complex objects – multiple fields per row, same structure across items.
-It borrows YAML's indentation-based structure for nested objects and CSV's tabular format for uniform data rows, then optimizes both for token efficiency in LLM contexts."
+TOON's sweet spot is uniform complex objects – multiple fields per row, same structure across items."

 Proven Performance